Where can I find Korean dramas?

 I’ve never watched a Korean drama.
 What would be a good series to start with?

-Go with My Love from the Star.
+Go with My Love from the Star (2014).
 If there’s one show that epitomizes what Korean dramas are all about, this is it.
 It might feel a little weird in the beginning, but hang in there for at least two episodes to find out if rom-com K-dramas are for you.
-If yes, try Secret Garden next – this is really the Korean rom-com classic.
+If yes, try Secret Garden (2010) next – this is really the Korean rom-com classic.
 Both dramas were hugely successful and are still very popular today.
-I also like Queen In-Hyun’s Man a lot – it’s a mix of time-travel thriller and romantic comedy.
+If you’re looking for a more current one, I recommend I’m not a Robot (2018).

 I can’t find a drama that you reviewed.
 What’s going on?